Underneath the Golden Boy: serving our policy- and law-makers by producing an annual issue devoted specifically to

 - to follow the recommendations of The Truth and Reconciliation Commission with respect to legal education.
 In fact, the next Special Issue of the Journal will be focused on Indigenous Peoples and Oral History, and will include career retrospectives by the first wave of Indigenous jurists to attend law school and go on to practice.

-Content offered by MLJ is open source (freely available without charge to the user) on this website and on CanLII.
+MLJ content is open source (freely available without charge to the user) on this website and on CanLII.
 MLJ content is also carried on LexisNexis Quicklaw Advance, Westlaw Next and HeinOnline and included in the annual rankings of law journals by the leading service, the Washington and Lee University annual survey.